 A custom poll style allows you to change the look and feel of your poll.
 You can use our Visual Editor to create a custom style, or you can enter your own or modify the existing CSS for the poll.
-Note that custom poll styles are included in Professional and Corporate accounts.
+Note that custom poll styles are included in Business and Team plans.

 Using the Visual Style Editor

 The visual style editor is the easiest and quickest way to create a poll style.
 To create and manage your styles click the “Poll Style” tab while editing a poll:

 You’ll see a page showing the default Crowdsignal styles and a custom section.
 Click Create New in the custom style section.

 First, select a template to base the style on and give the style a name.

 Now you can use the Visual Style Editor to change the poll’s look.